diannedejesus/debt_tracker/readme.md

 * identifier is the case number (encrypted) which will be unique to ensure that we don't register a person with two debt accounts.

 ### View debt status
 On the page, a user can see people who have debts and the information for each one.
-It will have a menu to scroll thru each person's case.
-This page will use the information already in the database to calculate additional information for each case and display it.
+It will have a link for each person's case.

+The case page will use the information already in the database to calculate additional information for each case and display it.
 This information will be:
 - current debt [number]
 - debt payoff date [date]
 - payments left [int]